-The Nusa Islands, located in the Bali Sea, sit in a small cluster off the southeastern coast of mainland Bali.
+The Nusa Islands, located in the Bali Sea, sit in a small cluster off the southeastern coast of mainland Bali, Indonesia.
 Comprised of three islands – Nusa Lembongan, Nusa Ceningan and Nusa Penida – the Nusa Islands, Bali are a understandably popular tourist destination.
 The Nusa Islands, which are accessible via a 30-minute fast-boat ride, attract active travelers, day trippers and tourists seeking a break from the crowds and chaos of mainland Bali.

 Many travelers only get a glimpse of the islands on a Nusa Lembongan day trip from mainland Bali, but we think the Nusa Islands offer so much more than what can be seen in a day.
 We spent two weeks soaking up the sunshine and chill vibes of Nusa Island Life.